haiwen/seafile-admin-docs/manual/setup/setup_with_swift.md

 To setup Seafile Professional Server with Swift:

-* Setup the basic Seafile Professional Server following the guide on [Download and setup Seafile Professional Server](../setup_binary/installation_pro.md)
+* Setup the basic Seafile Professional Server
 * Install and configure memcached or Redis.
 For best performance, Seafile requires enable memory cache for objects.
 We recommend to at least allocate 128MB memory for memcached.

 ## Modify Seafile.conf